Sven-J-Steinert/10.3389-frspt.2024.1352213/README.md

-# Location dependent flight cost differences from the lunar surface to an orbital fuel depot and its influence on ISRU location selection
+# Location-dependent flight cost difference from the lunar surface to an orbital fuel depot and its influence on in situ resource utilisation location selection

 **Frontiers in Space Technologies**
 <br>